ryankemper/writings/The_Case_For_Ending_Lockdown.md

 ## Section 2: How serious is COVID-19?

+### Lessons from Vo'

+One of the seminal papers in the field is ["Suppression of COVID-19 outbreak in the municipality of Vo', Italy"](https://www.medrxiv.org/content/10.1101/2020.04.17.20053157v1.full.pdf) which "provides new insights into its [SARS-CoV-2] transmission dynamics, the duration of viral load detectability and the efficacy of the implemented control measures".

+The Venetian region of Vo' employed a highly aggressive lockdown between 23 Feb 2020 and 8 March 2020.
+They enforced "the closure of *all* public services and commercial activities and imposed a ban on population movement".
+During this time the study authors conducted nasopharyngeal swabs two weeks apart, testing the _entire population_ twice.
+We're going to pull out just a few key insights here that will help us understand how SARS-CoV-2 spreads in communities and the progression of the associated disease COVID-19.

+- "No infections were detected in either survey in 234 tested children ranging from 0 to 10 years, despite some of them living in the same household as infected people."
+- "Older individuals showed a three-fold increase in the prevalence of infection"
+- "The time to viral clearance (time from the earliest positive sample for the subjects with more than one sample in the first survey and a negative sample in the second survey) ranged from 8 to 13 days and was on average 9.3 days, with standard deviation 2.0 days."
+- "These results suggest that asymptomatic infections may play a key role in the transmission of SARS-CoV-2.
+We also found evidence that transmission can occur before the onset of symptoms."
+- "We estimated that on average **41-42% of the infections are asymptomatic** and that the **lockdown reduced SARS-CoV-2 transmissibility**, on average by 89-99%, depending on the assumed initial value of $R_0^1$ and on the duration of virus detectability"
+- Effective reproduction number was **3.0** (95% CI 2.5-3.5) at the beginning of the study which declined to **0.14** (95% CI 0.0-0.29) by the end of the lockdown.

+In conclusion, Vo' gives us strong evidence that asymptomatic spread plays a significant role, with their estimate being about half of cases being asymptomatic.
+This study provides evidence that extremely radical lockdown measures are effective in reducing spread.
+We'll examine this in more detail later when we characterize the policy of Containment and contrast it with our proposal of Pareto Mitigation.
+For now, we'll just say that the high proportion of asymptomatic transfer implies that one either needs to practice total containment (radical lockdown) or allow SARS-CoV-2 to pass through the population, whereas taking "half-measures" seems highly inadvisible.

+### Transmissibility

+Evidence shows that SARS-CoV-2 is quite efficiently transmitted between humans.
+Furthermore asymptomatic and pre-symptomatic spread occur extensively.
+This is shown by the above "Lessons from Vo'", and is further bolstered by the following study:

+["Presymptomatic SARS-CoV-2 Infections and Transmission in a Skilled Nursing Facility"](https://www.nejm.org/doi/full/10.1056/NEJMoa2008457?query=recirc_mostViewed_railB_article) provides us the following insights:
+    * "Infection-control strategies focused solely on symptomatic residents were not sufficient to prevent transmission after SARS-CoV-2 introduction into this facility"
+    * "viable SARS-CoV-2 was isolated from specimens of asymptomatic and presymptomatic residents.
+Evidence of transmission from presymptomatic persons has been shown in epidemiologic investigations of SARS-CoV-2."
+    * "The data presented here suggest that sole reliance on symptom-based strategies may not be effective to prevent introduction of SARS-CoV-2 and further transmission in skilled nursing facilities."

+Finally, estimates of the basic reproduction number vary between studies, but Vo's estimate of 3.0 seems like a decent figure to work off of.

+### Hospitalization and fatality rates

 Initial reports claimed that COVID-19 had a CFR of around 4-5% and a shocking 20% hospitalization ratio.
 Fortunately, these initial reports don't tell the full story.
 We have since discovered via serological testing that the number of reported cases of COVID-19 massively understates the true prevalence of infection, and therefore that the true infection fatality rate is far lower than we might have assumed.

 [One dutch antibody study](https://esb.nu/blog/20059695/we-kunnen-nu-gaan-rekenen-aan-corona) (not in English, unfortunately) gives us the following table of age-stratified hospitalization and mortality figures: